-This is a step by step tutorial to help you encode your first NFC tags with an Android phone.
+This is a step by step tutorial to help you write, or in the official NFC terminology ‘encode’, your first NFC tags with an Android phone.
+We’ll be posted a video shortly on how to write/encode NFC tags with an iPhone.

 NFC Tag encoding options